PranavShashidhara/PranavShashidhara/README.md

 ## 🚀 About Me

 I'm a Data Science and Machine Learning enthusiast with experience in:
-- Passionate about **Data Science, ML, NLP, LLMs, RAG systems, and AI-powered automation**
+- **Data Science, ML, NLP, LLMs, RAG systems, and AI-powered automation**
-- Interested in **experimentation, data sicnce and applied ML projects**
+- I'm interested in **experimentation, data sicnce and applied ML projects**
+- I like applying data science and machine learning to real-world applications.

 ## GitHub Stats
 <!-- Top Languages and GitHub Stats side by side -->